The-Whey/Capstone/README.md

 5. **Order Management:**
    - Users can add a shipping address to an order.
-   - Google Places integration for entering an address.
+   - HERE Api integration for auto completing an address.
+   - Users can save an address for future purchases.
    - VIP users have a special indication.

 6. **Product Reviews:**